A GREAT Architecture for Edge-Based Graph Problems Like TSP: Graph Edge Attention Network

 \subsection{Mathematical Formulations}

 We now describe the mathematical equations defining the internal operations of GREAT.
-We note that, inspired by the original transformer architecture of \cite{vaswani2017attention}, GREAT consists of two types of sublayers: attention sublayers and feedforward sublayers.
+Similar to the original transformer architecture of \cite{vaswani2017attention}, GREAT consists of two types of sublayers: attention sublayers and feedforward sublayers.
 We always alternate between attention and feedforward sublayers.
 The attention sublayers can be node-based (with temporary nodes features) or completely node-free.
 Using the respective sublayers leads to overall node-based or node-free GREAT.
-A visualization of the block stacking can be found in the Supplementary Material (SM).
+A visualization of the block stacking can be found in Figure \ref{fig:great_layer_block}.

 \textbf{GREAT NB, Attention Sublayers}: For each node in the graph, we compute a temporary node feature in layer $\ell$ as